pkulchenko/ZeroBraneStudio/vera-request-debugging.md

 In this example we will be using the [simpler method](vera-remote-debugging#method-2) that doesn't require specifying the IP address of the computer that runs ZeroBrane Studio:

 - Open a new editor tab in the IDE, add the following code and save it in a file.
-In this example I am using device 4 and a particular serviceId, but you can use whatever device and service you have.

 ```lua
 function room_request (lul_request, lul_parameters, lul_outputformat)